 Jewels shrugged.
 “Maybe.
 Depends on if they decided to go to a safe house to let things cool down or not.”

 “I see.
-How long do you think we should wait.”
+How long do you think we should wait?”

 “As long as we have to,” Jewels said.
 “Look, do you think you could just not talk to me?
 I’d really appreciate it.”
 She turned back to look out the window.